goyalshreyansh21/blink-detection/README.md

-# Blink Detector
+# Blink Detection

-Detects number of blinks for all faces in a video file or live video stream.
+Detects the number of blinks for all faces in a video file or live video stream.

-Shape Predictor used for facial landmarks prediction : shape_predictor_68_face_landmarks.dat
+Shape Predictor used for facial landmarks prediction: shape_predictor_68_face_landmarks.dat

 ### Requirements
 1. OpenCV 3.2.0